Sacco and Vanzetti: Execution and funeral

 The executions were scheduled for midnight between August 22 and 23, 1927.
 On August 15, a bomb exploded at the home of one of the Dedham jurors.
 On Sunday, August 21, more than 20,000 protesters assembled on Boston Common.

-Sacco and Vanzetti awaited execution in their cells at Charlestown State Prison, and both men refused a priest several times on their last day, as they were atheists.
+Sacco and Vanzetti awaited execution in their cells at Charlestown State Prison, and both men refused a priest several times on their last day, as they were declared atheists.
 Their attorney William Thompson asked Vanzetti to make a statement opposing violent retaliation for his death and they discussed forgiving one's enemies.
 Thompson also asked Vanzetti to swear to his and Sacco's innocence one last time, and Vanzetti did.
 Celestino Medeiros, whose execution had been delayed in case his testimony was required at another trial of Sacco and Vanzetti, was executed first.
 Sacco was next and walked quietly to the electric chair, then shouted "Farewell, mother."
 Vanzetti, in his final moments, shook hands with guards and thanked them for their kind treatment, read a statement proclaiming his innocence, and finally said, "I wish to forgive some people for what they are now doing to me."
 Following the executions, death masks were made of the men.

 Violent demonstrations swept through many cities the next day, including Geneva, London, Paris, Amsterdam, and Tokyo.
 In South America wildcat strikes closed factories.
 Three died in Germany, and protesters in Johannesburg burned an American flag outside the American embassy.
 It has been alleged that some of these activities were organized by the Communist Party.

 At Langone Funeral Home in Boston's North End, more than 10,000 mourners viewed Sacco and Vanzetti in open caskets over two days.
 At the funeral parlor, a wreath over the caskets announced In attesa l'ora della vendetta (Awaiting the hour of vengeance).
 On Sunday, August 28, a two-hour funeral procession bearing huge floral tributes moved through the city.
 Thousands of marchers took part in the procession, and over 200,000 came out to watch.
 Police blocked the route, which passed the State House, and at one point mourners and the police clashed.
 The hearses reached Forest Hills Cemetery where, after a brief eulogy, the bodies were cremated.
-The Boston Globe called it "one of the most tremendous funerals of modern times."
+The Boston Globe called it "one of the most tremendous funerals of modern times".

 Will H. Hays, head of the motion picture industry's umbrella organization, ordered all film of the funeral procession destroyed.

+After their cremation, Sacco and Vanzetti's ashes were taken onto the SS Conte Grande and repatriated to Italy.
 Sacco's ashes were sent to Torremaggiore, the town of his birth, where they are interred at the base of a monument erected in 1998.
 Vanzetti's ashes were buried with his mother in Villafalletto.